Table of Contents

 The Risks: Blood Sugar Spikes and Slumps

-Symptoms of a blood sugar slump can include:
+Symptoms of a blood sugar slump include:

 - Dizziness or lightheadedness